Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Convergence

-\paragraph{Perturbations of identity.} When the goal is to solve ordinary or partial differential equations, stronger assumptions on the structure of $\mathcal{M}$ are appropriate.
+When the goal is to solve ordinary or partial differential equations, stronger assumptions on the structure of $\mathcal{M}$ are appropriate.
 We now consider the case in which $\mathcal{M}$ is a perturbation of the identity.
 More precisely we will assume that

 Though we will not write it explicitly, further dependence of $b$ on $\varepsilon$ is allowed as long as the assumptions on $b$ below hold uniformly in $\varepsilon.$ In the differential equations setting $\varepsilon$ can be thought of as a time discretization parameter as in Section~\ref{sec:DMC}.